Concrete or Foundation Problems in Huntington Beach?

 If you have a part of your cement courtyard, walkway or driveway which has sunken over time, we can normally get that corrected.

-The work procedure we use is referred to as either slab jacking or mud jacking.
+The work procedure used is referred to as either slab jacking or mud jacking.

 (Wet concrete is sometimes referred to as “mud” in our business.)